 "I had a think about what I was doing and realised there was one part of the job I actually really enjoyed: organising and promoting events and doing photography.
 So I started squashing in the parts I don't particularly enjoy (course marketing, admin, finance stuff), and realised that they didn't take me that much time if I worked really quickly.

 "That then left me more time for the other stuff, so I decided to refresh our photo library and have been able to organise new photoshoots.
 I've also been more proactive on the events side by proposing new events to run with a colleague that I'd previously worked with.

-"No-one has seemed to notice what I'm doing, and it makes the work day less of a pain." – Miranda (Feb 2015 Career Change Launch Pad participant)
+"No-one has seemed to notice what I'm doing, and it makes the work day less of a pain." – Miranda (Career Change Launch Pad participant)